 A few examples:

 Propranolol is a common medication for performance anxiety.
-However, it can also lessen tremor and improve fine motor control, and therefore is prohibited at all times in archery and shooting, and in competition for golf, automobile, billiards, darts, and some skiing, snowboarding or underwater sports.
+However, it can also lessen tremors and improve fine motor control, and therefore is prohibited at all times in archery and shooting, and in competitions for golf, automobile, billiards, darts, and some skiing, snowboarding, or underwater sports.

-Most bipolar medications may cause weight gain, tremor or sedation that can impair athletic performance.
-Thus, lamotrigine, which is less likely to produce these side effects, is preferred in athletes.
+Most bipolar medications may cause weight gain, tremors or sedation that can impair athletic performance.
+Thus, lamotrigine, which is less likely to produce these side effects, is preferred for athletes.